JessHatfield/Money_Movement_Viewer/README.md

 ```

 The application can then be accessed at http://0.0.0.0:5000.

 * A premade user account has been created and can be used to login.

 * The username is "joshuahatfield.jh@gmail.com" and the password is "password".

 ## Developing Locally

-This guide assumes you have already installed python 3.8 (or greater), pip + virtualenv.
+This guide assumes you have already installed python 3.8 (or greater), pip + python3.8-venv.

 We also assume you have installed MYSQL version 5.7 (or greater).

-Clone the git repository
+Clone the git repository (skip this step if you have already cloned it)

 ```bash
   git clone https://github.com/JoshHatfield/Money_Movement_Viewer.git